raufbiswas/BRACU_CSE/CSE220/CSE220 Resources/README.md

 # Website

-My friend Badhon Nandi (LinkedIn profile - https://www.linkedin.com/in/badhon-nandi/) create this amazing website which have all the resources to learn and recap our Data Structures course.
+My friend Badhon Nandi (LinkedIn profile - https://www.linkedin.com/in/badhon-nandi/) created this amazing website which have all the resources to learn and recap our Data Structures course.

 Data Structures:
 https://tinyurl.com/datastructuresroadmap